qkzk/fm/development.md

     spec in fm.config
       - name & path_to_lib.so
 - [x] example plugin: bat previewer
-- [ ] get lib from path or url ?
-- [ ] plugin system
-  menus are insteresting but requires too much change.
-What I want to do requires to move/duplicate a lot of code and I don't like it.

 - [x] FIX: crash without config files.
 Save default config while building, include them in code.
 - [x] FIX: ANSI control sequence in text file can't be displayed properly.
 Use a regex to remove ANSI control chars.